This DIY breakfast in bed tray was created with a $2 thrift store find! You can make this vintage inspired tray using this simple tutorial.

 - Cover the tray with a coat of Mod Podge and let dry for a few hours.

 - Mix and pour the Envirotex Lite according to package instructions.
-Give several hours of cure time before using.
+Give at least 12 hours of cure time before using.

 Video